GB3MBA 6M Meteor Beacon

 The second phase of the project which is now underway is to design web based Software Defined receivers that can be deployed to radio quiet locations to stream to the net I/Q data along with precision timing.
 Individuals or establishments wishing to join the project will be able to provide their own receivers or take advantage of the ones being designed for the project.

-The UK Radio Astronomy Association UKRAA do now have a Moxon Antenna in stock and it can can be found here
+The UK Radio Astronomy Association UKRAA do now have a Moxon Antenna in stock and it can can be found here or you can build your own following these Instructions

 Where possible, receivers will form a network and stream their data to a central server which will be accessible to project participants.
 In addition to counting meteor events and analysing the echoes, an ambition is to use the I/Q and timing data to measure velocities, as observed from different locations at a particular instant while the meteor is burning up.
 With a sufficient number of observations this has the potential for the meteor's location, velocity trajectory and radiant to be calculated in near real time.